 The holiday party have reached Acle, the old, arched stone bridge can be seen in the background.
 This looks as though it could be the same trading wherry from the previous photograph.

 Another photograph taken at Acle, downstream of the bridge, with ancillary buildings of the Angel Inn (now the Bridge Inn) on the opposite bank.
 In 1895, an article entitled “A Cruise on The Norfolk Broads” was published in Century Magazine, written by the American author Anna Bowman Dodd.
 On visiting Acle she wrote; “The Angel Inn had the air of having seen more stirring times.
 The little inn sitting-

-A rather atmospheric shot of “Naiade” at an unidentified location.
+A rather atmospheric shot of “Naiade” -

 A lovely scene, wherry masts in the background.